Miasto Kobiet: Topics

 The magazine is divided into three main sections: City, Style, and Body and Mind.
 Topics covered include fashion, with an emphasis on Polish fashion designers, and the lives of celebrities.
-Another focus of Miasto Kobiet is on events in the cities of Cracow and Warsaw; articles are directed especially to women from those cities, and there is coverage of procedures available in the local spas.
+Another focus of Miasto Kobiet is on events in the cities of Kraków and Warsaw; articles are directed especially to women from those cities, and there is coverage of procedures available in the local spas.

 Circulation

-Miasto Kobiet is available, free of charge, in selected coffee shops, restaurants, office towers, spas and boutiques, and at events in the Cracow and Warsaw areas.
+Miasto Kobiet is available, free of charge, in selected coffee shops, restaurants, office towers, spas and boutiques, and at events in Kraków and Warsaw areas.

 Staff

 The writers of Miasto Kobiet include Hanna Bakuła, Karolina Macios, Monika Jurczyk Osa and Renata Kalarus.
 Aneta Pondo is the magazine's editor-in-chief.

 Social events

 Miasto Kobiet organizes several recurring events: Szafobranie z Miastem Kobiet, Szafobranko, and Srebrne Lustra.

-Szafobranie (English: wardrobe picking) is the first recurring swap event in Cracow, and is held every two months.
+Szafobranie (English: wardrobe picking) is the first recurring swap event in Kraków, and is held every two months.
 The participants of Szafobranie exchange clothes between themselves.

-Szafobranko (English: baby wardrobe picking) is a non-cash exchange for baby's and children's clothing and accessories, which is also held in the city of Cracow.
+Szafobranko (English: baby wardrobe picking) is a non-cash exchange for baby's and children's clothing and accessories, which is also held in the city of Kraków.

 Srebrne Lustra (English: silver mirrors) is a plebiscite for the best beauty salons.